feliu/rakuten-test/README.md

         bash ./services/app/build_push_to_ecr.sh 220961139697 eu-west-1

-9. In step 3, we create everything except for the ECS Service.
+9. In step 3, we created everything except for the ECS Service.
 Now that we have the database ready, Uncomment the block code found on the file infrastructure/app.yaml and update the stack.

         #   App:
         #       Type: AWS::CloudFormation::Stack